 Your Aeroplan Elite Status at the time of earning a Priority Reward voucher determines which set of flights are eligible for you to redeem that voucher and unlock a 50% discount on the award redemption, as below:

-For example, as an Aeroplan 50K member, I’ve earned Priority Reward vouchers that are eligible to be redeemed on flights within North America (which, in this case, refers to Canada, US, Mexico, Central America, and the Caribbean) in economy class or premium economy.
+For example, an Aeroplan 50K member is eligible to redeem Priority Reward vouchers on flights within North America (which, in this case, refers to Canada, US, Mexico, Central America, and the Caribbean) in economy class or premium economy.

 How does this work in practice?
 Whenever you search for flights on the Aeroplan search engine as a member with Priority Rewards in your account, you’ll see the option to deploy Priority Rewards at the top of the search engine:

 If your chosen origin–destination pair falls within the set of flights for which your Priority Rewards are eligible, then you’ll be able to select them and restart the search, resulting in half-priced search results on the eligible flights – and a symbol to denote them as such.

 You can then click through and book the half-priced reward straight away.

 (Note that, due to technical limitations, the full range of Points + Cash options is not available when you apply a Priority Reward, nor is the option to pay for the taxes and fees with an Air Canada gift card.)

 Vouchers must be used to book a flight within one year from the date you earn them, or else they will expire.

 How to Maximize Priority Rewards